Jamie135/Inception-of-Things/README.md

 ## Practical Labs

-### Lab 1: Cluster Setup
+### Part 1: Cluster Setup
-In this lab, you’ll set up a basic Kubernetes cluster using k3s.
+In this part, you’ll set up a basic Kubernetes cluster using k3s.
 This involves creating virtual machines and installing k3s:

 1. **Create Virtual Machines**: Use Vagrant to provision two virtual machines that will serve as nodes in your Kubernetes cluster.
 2. **Install k3s**: Install the k3s distribution on both machines.
 This lightweight Kubernetes will serve as the backbone of your cluster.
 3. **Cluster Configuration**: Set up your cluster with one machine acting as the Master Node and the other as the Worker Node.
 You’ll learn how to join the Worker Node to the cluster and verify that both nodes are communicating correctly.

+Useful commands:

+``bash
+vagrant up
+``

-### Lab 2: Deploying Applications
+### Part 2: Deploying Applications
 Once your cluster is up and running, you’ll deploy applications to it:

 1. **Application Deployment**: Deploy three different applications using `kubectl`, exploring different deployment strategies.
 2. **Ingress Configuration**: Set up Ingress resources to manage external access to your deployed applications.
 You’ll learn how to configure routing, handle SSL, and manage virtual hosts.

-### Lab 3: Implementing CI/CD with ArgoCD
+### Part 3: Implementing CI/CD with ArgoCD
 Continuous Integration and Continuous Deployment (CI/CD) are essential practices for modern application development.
 In this lab, you’ll:

 1. **Install ArgoCD**: Set up ArgoCD, a declarative GitOps continuous delivery tool for Kubernetes.